Azure/bicep-types-az/generated/network/microsoft.network/2015-06-15/types.md

 ## PublicIPAddressPropertiesFormat
 ### Properties
-* **dnsSettings**: [PublicIPAddressDnsSettings](#publicipaddressdnssettings): Contains FQDN of the DNS record associated with the public IP address
+* **dnsSettings**: [PublicIPAddressDnsSettings](#publicipaddressdnssettings): The FQDN of the DNS record associated with the public IP address.
 * **idleTimeoutInMinutes**: int: The idle timeout of the public IP address.
 * **ipAddress**: string
 * **ipConfiguration**: [IPConfiguration](#ipconfiguration): IPConfiguration
 * **provisioningState**: string: The provisioning state of the PublicIP resource.
 Possible values are: 'Updating', 'Deleting', and 'Failed'.
-* **publicIPAllocationMethod**: 'Dynamic' | 'Static' | string: PrivateIP allocation method.
+* **publicIPAllocationMethod**: 'Dynamic' | 'Static' | string: The public IP allocation method.
 Possible values are: 'Static' and 'Dynamic'.
 * **resourceGuid**: string: The resource GUID property of the public IP resource.

 ## ResourceTags